Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- Iowa and its opponents have not yet scored more than 46 points in a game this year.
+- Iowa and its opponents have not yet combined for more than 47.5 points -- this matchup's over/under -- in a game this season.

-- Maryland and its opponents have combined to score more than 46 points in three of four games this season.
+- The two teams combine to average 66.1 points per game, 18.6 more than the total in this contest.

-- Friday's over/under is 20.1 points lower than the two team's combined 66.1 points per game average.

-- This contest's total is 20.7 points more than the 25.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 22.2 points greater than the 25.3 these two squads combine to allow per game this season.

 Iowa Stats and Trends

-- In Iowa's four games this season, it has three wins against the spread.

-- The Hawkeyes have been favored by 4 points or more two times this season and covered the spread in one of them.
+- This season, the Hawkeyes have two against the spread wins in three games as a favorite of 3.5 points or more.

-- Iowa's games this year have not hit the over on any of four set point totals.
+- Iowa's games this year have not eclipsed the over/under yet in four opportunities.

-- When Iowa records more than 14.3 points, it is 3-1 against the spread and 4-0 overall.
+- Iowa is 3-1 against the spread and 4-0 overall this season when the team records more than 14.3 points.

 - The Hawkeyes have turned the ball over four times this season, three fewer than the Terrapins have forced (7).